philipwalton/html-inspector/README.md

 The real power of HTML Inspector lies in it's ability to enforce your teams chosen convention.
 If you've decided that all group of links should be contained in a `<nav>` element, or all `<section>` element must contain a heading, you can write those rules, and an error will be thrown when someone breaks them.

-Because convention is mainly team preference, there's only one built-in rule in this category, but hopefully it'll get you thinking about rules for your team.
+Because convention is usually specific to individual teams, there's only one built-in rule in this category, but hopefully it'll get you thinking about rules your teams could use.

 - **BEM**: The increasingly popular BEM (block, element, modifier) methodology is a CSS naming convention that is very helpful for large project.
-The problem is using it correctly in the CSS is only half the battle, if it's not used correctly in the HTML it doesn't work either.
-This rule throws an error when an element class name is used but that element isn't a descendent of a block by the same name.
-It also errors when a modifier is used on an element or block without the modify class there too.
+The problem is that using it correctly in the CSS is only half the battle.
+If it's not used correctly in the HTML it doesn't work either.
+This rule throws an error when an element class name is used but that element isn't a descendant of a block by the same name.
+It also errors when a modifier is used on a block or element without the unmodified class there too.

-## Customizing
+## Configuring HTML Inspector

 By default, HTML Inspector runs all added rules, starts traversing from the `<html>` element, and logs errors to the console when complete, but all of this can be customized.